 c 66 CE — Hebrews was written by an unknown author.

-68 CE – Mark the Evangelist martyred according to church tradition
+68 CE — Mark the Evangelist was martyred according to church tradition.

-c 70 CE – Mark written by an unknown author.
+c 70 CE — The Gospel of Mark was written by an unknown author.

 c 80’s CE — Colossians is the first of the pseudonymous letters attributed to Paul.

-80 – 90 CE – Matthew written by an unknown author.
+80 — 90 CE — The Gospel of Matthew was written by an unknown author.

-c 90 CE – Ephesians written by an unknown author claiming to be Paul.
+c 90 CE — Ephesians was written by an unknown author who claimed to be Paul.

-92 CE or later – Revelation written after 92 CE, because it mentions the death of Bishop Antipas, who was killed in that year by Emperor Domitian.
+92 CE or later — The Book of Revelation written some time after 92 CE, because it mentions the death of Bishop Antipas, who was killed in that year by Domitian.

 93 — 94 CE — Josephus’ Antiquities of the Jews written, containing a reference to Jesus.